 While it’s true that the Merchant navy offers high salaries but it’s not all that rosy.
 As with every industry, competition for jobs in the merchant navy is also very high.
 The jobs are also very challenging and often dangerous.

-It’s important to know at the outset that a career in Merchant navy may look glamorous to the outsiders but it is fraught with risks, solitude, and hard work which are not everyone’s cup of tea.
+It’s important to know at the outset that a career in the Merchant navy may look glamorous to the outsiders but it is fraught with risks, solitude, and hard work which are not everyone’s cup of tea.

-The term “merchant navy” means a fleet of merchant vessels and commercial ships registered in the given country and are not used for military purpose.
+The term “merchant navy” means a fleet of merchant vessels and commercial ships registered in the given country and are not used for military purposes.
 The ships and the crew of the merchant navy are a part of a country’s commercial shipping.